Mark Stone Game Preview: Golden Knights vs. Blues

 Stone Stats vs. the Blues

-- The Blues are 16th in goals allowed, conceding 72 total goals (3.1 per game) in the NHL.
+- On the defensive side, the Blues are conceding 73 total goals (3.0 per game) which ranks 16th in the NHL.

 |2023-2024 Season